blackviking27/CTFs/TryHackMe/Bookstore/Bookstore_Writeup.md

 In XOR, if a ^ b ^ c = d then b ^ c ^ d = a (^ is xor.
 Also 0 ^ a = a and a ^ a = 0, you can use this property to understand the above statement.
 In the first equation XOR both sides with 'a' then the equation becomes b ^ c = d ^ a since a ^ a is 0 and anything XORed with 0 is the value itself.
 Now if you XOR both side with 'd' we will get b ^ c ^ d = a).
 Now using this we will do, 23987 ^ 4374 ^ 1573724660 (1573724660 is the decimal value of 0x5dcd21f4 which is the hex value used in the comparision).
-We will get the value we need, Now run the binary again, enter the value you get and that will give the root shell
+We will get the value we need, Now run the binary again, enter the value you get and that will give you root shell